johannes-mueller/test-cockpit.el/README.md

 not need to install the dependencies for a language module that one does not want to use.

 ### Interesting feature ideas

 * Test discovery
 * Parsing test results to determine failed tests
+* dap-mode integration – launch lastly failed test in dap-mode
+* Generalizing it to a more comprehensive build-cockpit also doing simple builds and things like release uploads.

 ## Issues

 The rust module uses `emacs-toml` in order to parse `Cargo.toml`.
 There are two issues with `emacs-toml` for both of which I filed a pull request.
 As long as they are not merged you need to use my fork of `emacs-toml`.

+## Limitations

+Only projects with

 ## Contributing